Gazebo 11 uses the gz-common Profiler to check and visualize the performance of the different threads, functions and methods.

 IGN_PROFILE_END();

-Classes that inherit from gazebo::sensors::Sensor
+Classes that inherit from gazebo::sensors::Sensor already have the macros

-method.
+in the UpdateImpl method.
 This method is called periodically and it's in

 charge of generating the data and publishing it.

-can connect to the periodic world
+Classes that inherit from gazebo::*Plugin can connect to the periodic world

-update event with gazebo::event::Events::ConnectWorldUpdateBegin
+update event with gazebo::event::Events::ConnectWorldUpdateBegin.
+See the

-for example, this will call the WindPlugin::OnUpdate
+WindPlugin for example, this will call the WindPlugin::OnUpdate method for

 every simulation iteration: